hairpinfiles/hairpinfiles/Using Git.md

 # Using Git

 Git can feel a little intimidating to learn, but it's not actually that complicated (I know that's what everyone says and it's not always true but I promise you can handle it).
+>[!note] This page assumes you've followed the [[Using Obsidian#Quick Start Guide|Quick Start Guide]] for Obsidian - it uses the Obsidian Git plugin installed in that guide (and in the Vault in general) to help explain some Git concepts and uses.
+If you've figured out Git outside of Obsidian, you probably don't need to read this page. 😉

 ## Overview
 Git is what's known as a *version control system* (VCS), a program for tracking and managing changes to files.
 If you've used the versioning tools from Dropbox or Google Drive, congratulations!
 You already have experience with a rudimentary form of a VCS.
 Git, though, was made for teams of developers with a lot of changes happening at once - that would be pretty difficult to manage with a more straightforward tool.